DSLM - Drupal Symlink Manager

-DSLM is a set of Drush commands for managing symlinking Drupal sites back to a central set of Drupal cores and installation profiles.
-It's a new way to handle the concept of multisite which helps manage many Drupal sites under one shared codebase.
+DSLM is a set of Drush commands for managing symlinking Drupal 7 (and in the future D8, Wordpress, and Backdrop) sites back to central cores, installation profiles, plugins, and packages.
+It's a better way to handle the concept of multisite Drupal installs.
+With DSLM, users can manage many sites under one shared codebase achieving the same APC level caching benefits of multisite, but with better security and features like rolling updates.

 Dependencies